What Makes Chinese so Vietnamese?

 Table of Contents

-Terminologically, "Sinitic' in the linguistic context implicates a whole class of linguistic sub-family that includes, and could even extend to, speeches that could only be identified with one ancestral language that had existed long before the 'Chin' (Qin, hence 'Sinitic') came into existence even though the Qin Empire was very short-lived dynasty (221-206 BC).
-"Sinitic" hence is analogous to an arbitrary pick of Qin for its first unification of all states in ancient Zhongguo (中國 or Middle Kingdom) which embraces all dynasties and vassals that had ever been established in the mainland of China.
-In the meanwhile 'Sino' fits into 'Tibetan' and the terminology designates much more of a larger linguistic family that is affiliated with not only Sinitic but also Bodic, or Tibetan, languages.
-In other word, "Sino-" and "Sinitic" are academic terms that are elementally related to the political map of 'China'.
+Specifically, "Sinitic' in the linguistic context implicates a whole class of language family that includes, and could even extend to, speeches that could only be identified with one ancestral language that had existed long before the 'Chin' (Qin, hence 'Sinitic') ever came into existence.
+Even though the Qin Empire was a short-lived dynasty (221-206 B.C.), "Sinitic" is still so called that represents the "Qin" empire to credit its first triumphant unification of all states called Zhongguo (中國 or Middle Kingdom), the union of all dynasties and vassals that had ever been established in the mainland of China before and after the 3rd century B.C.
+For the term 'Sino-', it fits into 'Tibetan' to bring up the terminology "Sino-Tibetan" that is used to designate a grand linguistic family that embraces not only Sinitic but also Bodic, or Tibetan, languages.
+In a limited sense, "Sino-" and "Sinitic" are academic terms that are elementally related to the political map of 'China' which makes Sinitic-Vietnamese to become a part of ether language family even though, in effect, Vietnamese was an original Yue entity that should be placed in the order of Yue-Sinitic, but, the author of this paper, following the same convention as described above, that specific term should be named "Sinitic-Yue" in which 'Yue' in place of 'Viet' for the former has been long used the academic world — a proposition of Vietnamese historical linguistics classification as discussed below.

-From their perspective what contemporary AA avant-gardes have exaggerated much about is mostly on the zenre of their basic words, minus tonality and the like, characteristically, as compared to other prominent Sinitic linguistic attributes, all intrinsically.
-The AA MK theorists have simply ignored what has originally been essentially in store on the Sinitic-Vietic (or Sinitic-Yue) side of the C historical linguistics in several anthropological aspects.
-"Vietic" is a later term for a linguistic sub-family affiliated with ancient V — as in Viet-Muong — for the concept of tribal speech of ancient Yue languages nominally transcribed in C records as 粵, 越, 戉, 鉞...
+The contemporary Austroasiatic avant-gardes have focused much about on the genre of their basic words, minus tonality and the like, as compared to other prominent Sinitic linguistic attributes, all intrinsically.
+The Austroasiatic Mon-Khmer theorists have simply ignored what has originally been essentially in store on the Sinitic-Yue (or Sinitic-Vietic) side of the Chinese historical linguistics in several anthropological aspects.
+"Vietic" is a later term for a linguistic sub-family affiliated with ancient Vietnamese — as in Viet-Muong — for the concept of ancient Yue isoglosses that were nominally transcribed in Chinese records as 粵, 越, 戉, 鉞... that are now grouped into different Chinese Southern dialects such as Cantonese and Fukienese.

-Bibliographically, etymological evidences of the Yue etyma are actually buried deeply in ancient C literary and historical books.
-The plausibility of proven cognates, indeed, are manifested in parts by phonetic keys, or clues, amply noted in numerous ancient classical materials with notations such as "dúruò" 讀若 (pronunciation), the "fanqie" 反切 (spelling), the "xíngshēng" 形聲 (phonetic), etc. in traditional C linguistics.
-For instance, VS "cộ" /ko6/ (carriage) is a variant of the an archaic sound of 車 chē (carriage) as shown in HòuHànshū (後漢書 'Books on the Later Han') "dúruò" (is pronounced as) 居 jū (SV cư), which is in turn evidenced by the phonetic sign of 古 gǔ (SV cổ, OC *ku).
-Many old characters as etyma lexicographically are listed in the Kangxi Dictionary 康熙字典 with over 50,000 out of more than the possible 70,000 single C characters ever recorded with quotations and notations on variant dialectal forms and keys to pronunciations.
-Anybody who uses the Kangxi dictionary — now of course conveniently accessible online — can find numerous interesting examples therein, including thousands of outdated ideographs.
+Bibliographically speaking, etymological evidences of the Yue etyma are actually buried deeply in ancient Chinese literary and historical books.
+The plausibility of proven cognates, indeed, are manifested in parts by phonetic keys, or clues, amply noted in numerous ancient classical materials with notations such as the "dúruò" 讀若 (read as... or 'pronunciation'), "fănqiè" 反切 (spelling), "xíngshēng" 形聲 (phonographic), etc. in traditional Chinese linguistics.
+For instance, VS "cộ" /ko6/ (carriage) is a [ 轂 gǔ ] variant of an archaic sound of 車 chē (carriage) as shown in HòuHànshū (後漢書 'Books on the Later Han') "dúruò" (is pronounced as) 居 jū (SV cư), which is in turn evidenced by the phonetic sign of 古 gǔ (SV cổ, OC *ku).
+Many old characters as etyma lexicographically are listed in the Kangxi Dictionary 康熙字典 with over 50,000 out of more than the possible 70,000 single Chinese characters ever recorded with quotations and notations derived from variant dialectal forms and keys to pronunciations.
+Anybody who uses the Kangxi dictionary — now of course conveniently accessible online — can find numerous interesting examples therein, including thousands of ancient ideographs.

-In this Sinitic etymological realm alone, as the time goes on more of them have been gradually tagged, analyzed, and reconstructed.
-That kind of work appears to be a painstaking task, like sieving tiny bits of gold dust from ground rocky sand in streams of C classics for every single etymon which can or cannot be identified with modern set of common lexicons, for example,
+In this Sinitic etymological realm alone, as the time goes on more of those obsolete etyma have been gradually identified, tagged, analyzed, and reconstructed.
+That kind of work appears to be a painstaking task, though, like sieving tiny bits of gold dust from ground rocky sandy grains in streams of Chinese classics for every single etymon that can or cannot be identified with modern set of common lexicons, for example,

 - "sọ" (head) 首 shǒu (SV thủ),